Source materials for "Conversations With Crazy Horse" by Bruce Brown

 When the Indians rushed to meet Reno, all the women and children gathered down at the lower village, and becoming more and more frightened as they listened to the firing, they decided to cross the river to the east side and so to get farther away from the fight.
 When these women were crossing the river and some were going up the hills, they discovered more troops coming.
 This was Custer's party.
 The women ran back and someone rode to where the men were fighting Reno and told them that more soldiers were coming below.
 Then all the men rushed down the creek again to where the women were.
 [Note: here is Medal of Honor winner Peter Thompson's description of Custer in the midst of some kinky business with a tethered squaw near the river.]

 By this time, Custer had gotten down to the mouth of the dry creek and was on the level flat of the bottom.
-[Note White Cow Bull said he shot a buckskin-clad officer on a sorrel horse with four white socks -- which could only be Custer -- when Custer's command tried to ford the river, which explains everything that happened after that.]
+[Note: White Cow Bull said he shot a buckskin-clad officer on a sorrel horse with four white socks -- which could only be Custer -- when Custer's command tried to ford the river.
+See Who Killed Custer: The Eye-Witness Answer for more info.]
 They began firing and for quite a time fought in the bottom, neither party giving back.
 There they killed quite a good many horses, and the ground was covered with the horses of the Cheyennes, the Sioux and the white men, and two soldiers were killed and left there.
 But soon the Indians overpowered the soldiers and they began to give way, retreating slowly, face to the front.

 They fell back up the hill until they had come nearly to where the monument now is.
 Then they turned and rushed over the top of the hill.
 From this point on, everything was mixed up, for there was a grand charge and nothing clear could be seen for the dust and the people, until all the troops had been killed.
 Then they ran off the government horses left alive, eighty or ninety head, down into the creek.